Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 Pull requests display diffs to compare the changes you made in your topic branch against the base branch that you want to merge your changes into.

 > [!IMPORTANT]
-> You can also compare forks this is how a fork stay up to date, or how forks cansuggest you to accept their changes.
+> You can also compare forks this is how a fork stay up to date, or how forks can suggest you to accept their changes.

 Base and compare determines the direction of the merge for a pull request.